-To assess whether high tone is present, a muscle is taken through passive movements.
+To assess whether increased tone is present, a muscle is taken through passive movements.
 Let’s take your leg for example, if someone tries to bend your knee, without you helping at all, there would be more rigidity trying to get your knee to bend because of this increased resistance from your muscles.

 Hypertonia can affect both arms and legs (quadriplegia), affect only the legs (diplegia), just one side of the body (hemiplegia) or can even affect only one extremity or one muscle group in a single limb.
-If gone untreated, hypertonicity can have the potential to lead to contractures or a permanent shortening in the muscles of the affected limb or limbs.
+If gone untreated, hypertonicity (hypertonic muscle) can have the potential to lead to contractures or a permanent shortening in the muscles of the affected limb or limbs.
 It can present in babies as early as one year, sometimes earlier, all dependent on how severe the condition.

-Position your child where they are most comfortable and move the affected body part slowly and safely through their available range of motion.
+Position your baby or child where they are most comfortable and move the affected body part slowly and safely through their available range of motion.
 Typically, your kiddos body will have a natural stop, which is why it’s important to move slowly.
 Stop just before this point, hold them to sustain that range for a few seconds, gently bring them back to the starting position and repeat.
 Hopefully as you continue this motion, their range increases further and their body is able to relax.

 Going into a half kneel or a captain’s pose is the perfect example of what this may look like.

 If your child typically postures in a global extension pattern, a child’s pose position – sitting on their heels and bringing their trunk to their thighs, may prevent increases in tone if in a heightened state.
 Initially these positions may be hard to maintain but more exposure can build tolerance.